martinchacon/monasca-bootcamp/README.md

 ### For Windows users

-* You can use your favourite SSH client.
+* You can use your favorite SSH client.

 * We recommend Git BASH, BASH emulator with SSH client.